hands-on-scala/hands-on-scala.github.io/content/post/patternmatch1.md

 How does it work in Scala, and what are the prerequisites?

 The answer is: _case classes_!
-My next blog post will cover them in more detail.
+In one of my following posts I will cover them in more detail.
 For now let's think about a case class as a composite object with some
 auto-magic: automatically generated constructors and getters, for example.